xushiv12/DeepSeek-Chat-SVG-Agent/V 2.0/README.md

 ## What it does

-This project lets a user type a prompt, sends that prompt to a DeepSeek chat model, asks the model to return a **10×10 pixel code**, and then renders the result as a colored image in the browser.
+This project lets a user type a prompt, sends that prompt to a DeepSeek reasoner model, asks the model to return a **10×10 pixel code**, and then renders the result as a colored image in the browser.

 Instead of using a normal image model, this project uses a **text model** to generate structured pixel data.